 We see patients every day for exams, cleanings, and diagnostic x-rays.
 This is the cornerstone of everything we do in general dentistry!

 Your initial visit will most likely be with one of our doctors.
 We will first address any concerns you have with your oral health, comfort, and smile.
-We will closely inspect each tooth, evaluate the health of your gums and soft tissue, examine your teeth and jawbones with diagnostic x-rays, and screen for oral cancer.
+We will closely inspect each tooth, evaluate the health of your gums and soft tissue, examine your teeth and jawbones with diagnostic x-rays, screen for oral cancer, evaluate your chewing muscles and jaw joints, and more.
 Options for any needed treatment will be discussed and a personalized treatment plan will be presented to you.
 This plan outlines how we can help you accomplish your goals and maintain your oral health.

 During your cleaning, one of our hygienists will thoroughly clean and polish your teeth, which is routinely followed by a short fluoride treatment.
 They will also discuss with you any recommendations for you to improve your home care.